AdarshRazor/Interview_Prep/ReactJS/readme.md

 ## Components

-building blocks, visible parts, button, inpouts, use as mnay times as u want. every component is a function which return markup. they return JSX unlike html (static content), React is Dynamic. display data using {...}
+building blocks, visible parts, button, inpouts, use as mnay times as u want.

+every component is a function which return markup. they return JSX

+unlike html (static content), React is Dynamic.

+display data using {...}

 JS Function return only one thing, that why we need to wrap up everything in one div or empty compoenent

 ## Props

 properties of an object.

-Make prop, give it a value and use pro value. can u pass anything as a prop ?
+Make prop, give it a value and use pro value.

+can you pass anything as a prop ?
 YES

-KEY PROP: react can tell one component apart from another. unique property to identify the component. so it can give error.
+**KEY PROP**: react can tell one component apart from another. unique property to identify the component. so it can give error.
 Use index of map function instead.

 ## Rendering

-Take the code and display the result. use something like Virtual DOM 'VDOM' to know how and when to render something.
+Take the code and display the result.

+use something like Virtual DOM 'VDOM' to know how and when to render something.
 DOM (Document Object Model)

 ![image](https://github.com/AdarshRazor/Interview_Prep/assets/33658792/ff90c309-e44e-44a2-b6cd-8a976e80e8ad)